F-1 & J-1 Visas

 When certain thresholds of unlawful presence are reached, the student generally cannot obtain a new US visa, cannot enter the USA at a port of entry, or obtain an immigration benefit (e.g., adjustment of status) without first obtaining a waiver or another form of relief.

-Accumulation of unlawful presence is a very serious matter and in cases of such students shall consult an experienced immigration attorney.
+Accumulation of unlawful presence is a very serious matter and in cases of such students are encouraged to consult an experienced immigration attorney.

-If you are planning to travel outside of the US, you will need to make sure that you have a valid travel signature on the second page of your I20 or the first page of your DS2019.
-Please note that the travel signature is valid for one year or at the end of your program, whichever comes first.
+If you are planning to travel outside of the US, you will need to make sure that you demonstrate you have permission to travel by getting a valid travel signature on the second page of your I-20 or the first page of your DS-2019.
+The travel signature is valid for one calendar year or at the end of your program, whichever comes first.

 If you are on OPT, the travel signature will only be valid for 6 months at a time.